Emirhan1699/Grid-Maintenance-Analysis/README.md

 </p>

 > 💡 **Key Insight:**
 > Medium Voltage (MV) lines account for **86.86%** of the analyzed outage distribution.
-This highlights the importance of MV feeder maintenance and operational planning when addressing the largest share of outage activity.
+This highlights the importance of prioritizing MV feeder maintenance and operational planning when addressing the largest share of outage activity.

 <br><br>